Frequently Asked Questions (FAQ) About Covenants Not to Compete

 WHAT ABOUT THE OFFICERS, DIRECTORS AND HIGH LEVEL EMPLOYEES OF A NJ CORPORATION OR NJ BUSINESS; WHAT OPTIONS DO THEY HAVE?

-Officers, directors and high-level employees also have a duty not to compete with their employer.
+Officers, directors and high-level employees also may have a duty not to unfairly compete with their employer.
 In fact, a “key employee” is often looked at differently by the courts.
-Breaches of confidentiality by a key or senior employee with access to private information, marketing plans and business strategies will be looked at uniquely and differently from other employees.
+Breaches of confidentiality by a key or senior employee with access to private information, marketing plans and business strategies will be looked at uniquely and differently from other lower level employees.
 Officers, directors and high level employees also have rights to change employers and careers without legal liability to their former employer.
-If you are an upper management employee, officer or person with significant influence in the enterprise and are subject to a “Covenant Not to Compete”, contact me immediately to discuss your options and strategies.
+If you are an upper management employee, officer or person with significant influence in the enterprise and are subject to a “Covenant Not to Compete” clause in an employment contract, contact me immediately to discuss your options and strategies.

 The attorneys associated with Fredrick P. Niemann, Esq. and the Hanlon Niemann law firm are experienced covenant not to compete attorneys.